fsouza/go-dockerclient/README.markdown

 [![GoDoc](http://godoc.org/github.com/fsouza/go-dockerclient?status.png)](http://godoc.org/github.com/fsouza/go-dockerclient)

 This package presents a client for the Docker remote API.
+It also provides support for the extensions in the [Swarm API](https://docs.docker.com/swarm/API/).

 For more details, check the [remote API documentation](http://docs.docker.io/en/latest/reference/api/docker_remote_api/).